 Regularly backing up your Shopify store’s data is crucial for disaster recovery.
 In case of data loss or a security incident, backups allow you to restore your store to a previous state.
 Keeping your theme and apps updated ensures you have the latest security patches.

-If you need help with implementing these practices for your eStore, consult with our dedicated Shopify developers.
+If you need help with implementing these practices for your eStore, hire dedicated Shopify experts from our team.

 Potential Security Risks for Shopify Stores